zxcodes/zxcodes/README.md

 ### Hi there! 👋 I'm Mohammad Farmaan!😄

 **I'm currently working on Frontend Web Development, and I'm half way there.
-With that, I love UI/UX designing too.😁**
+With that said, I love UI/UX designing and article writinng too.😁**

 * Explore my repositories to find out what I've worked on.:octocat: Feel free to check out the code, but don't forget to add your own taste to it!:sparkles: